(last updated 12 January 2020)

 The opening was attended by recruits from the nearby Puckapunyal training camp'.

-Thomas, shown in the photo on the left, was born at Kyneton in Victoria and served in the First AIF between 12 August 1915 and 1 March 1919.
-Aged 24, single and a printer by trade, he embarked from Melbourne on HMAT A17 Port Lincoln on 16 October 1915 as part of the 10th reinforcements for the 14th Battalion but ultimately served as a gunner in the 11th Field Artillery Brigade.
+Thomas Ernest Kersley (1891-1973), shown in the photo on the left, was born at Kyneton in Victoria and served in the First AIF between 12 August 1915 and 1 March 1919.
+Aged 24, single and a printer by trade, he embarked from Melbourne on HMAT A17 PORT LINCOLN on 16 October 1915 as part of the 10th reinforcements for the 14th Battalion but ultimately served as a gunner in the 11th Field Artillery Brigade.
 Thomas' papers contained in the National Archives show that he disembarked initially in Egypt and served in the Sinai campaign until the middle of 1916.
 From January 1917 until the end of the war he was in France.
 During this time he was awarded 28 days field punishment for insubordinate language towards a superior officer.
-Thomas returned to Australia in March 1919 on the troopship China.
+Thomas returned to Australia in March 1919 on the troopship CHINA.

 After returning from the war Thomas, like his father, worked for the Victorian railways.
-He married Jane ('Janie') Mann (1895-1985), the daughter of William Mann, a miner, and Mary Ann Fleming, at Richmond in Melbourne in 1927.
-Their wedding certificate, a copy of which is contained on the 'Howes Family Tree' on Ancestry.com, shows the wedding took place at St Stephen's Church of England at Richmond (where Jane was then living) and was witnessed by Thomas' younger brother, John Howes Kersley, and a William Munro.
+He married Jane ('Janie') Mann (1895-1985), the daughter of William Mann (1864-1937), a miner, and Mary Ann Fleming (1870-1947), at Richmond in Melbourne in 1927.
+Their wedding certificate, a copy of which is contained on the 'Howes Family Tree' on Ancestry, shows the wedding took place at St Stephen's Church of England at Richmond (where Jane was then living) and was witnessed by Thomas' younger brother, John Howes Kersley, and a William Munro.
 The electoral rolls indicate that Thomas and Janie lived in the Melbourne suburb of Essendon after their marriage.
-Thomas died from the effects of bronchopneumonia at Heidelberg (probably at the Repatriation Hospital) on 6 December 1973 and was buried in the Fawkner cemetery four days later.
+Thomas died from the effects of bronchopneumonia at Heidelberg (probably at the Repatriation Hospital there) on 6 December 1973 and was buried with his daughter, Dorothy Jean Kersley (1927-49), in the Fawkner cemetery four days later.
 He was 82 years old, had been a railway employee, and normally resided at 10 Morton Street in Essendon.
-Jane Kersley nee Mann continued to live at 10 Morton Street after Thomas' until her own death there in 1985.
+Janie continued to live at 10 Morton Street until her own death there in 1985.
+The Greater Melbourne Cemeteries Trust website tells us she was buried in the 4th Avenue Wall Niches (South Side) of the Fawkner Memorial Park on 14 March 1985.

-Born at Kyneton in 1895, Myrtle lived with her parents in Essendon and worked as a milliner until her marriage to Arnee Jack Thaw in 1920.
+Born at Kyneton, Myrtle Nellie Kersley (1895-1951) lived with her parents in Essendon and worked as a milliner until her marriage to Arnee Jack Thaw (1894-1954) in 1920.
 Arnee was born in the Melbourne suburb of Carlton in 1894, the son of William Thaw and Esther Amy Schlesinger.
 His and Myrtle's wedding, which was witnessed by Myrtle's brother Thomas Ernest Kersley, was announced in the Melbourne Argus on 10 April 1920 as follows: 'THAW-KERSLEY - On 13 March at Flemington Prebyterian Church, by the Rev Chaplain R. M. Baird, Arnee Jack (late AIF) only son of Mr and Mrs Thaw of Kensington, to Myrtle Nellie, second daughter of Mr and Mrs T. Kersley of 'Windarra' Epsom Road Kensington.
 Present address: 'Tawerra', Heaver Street Essendon'.
+Arnee's parents were William Thaw (1864-1947) and Esther Amy Schlesinger (1862-1921) who were married in Victoria in 1894.
+The 'UK Register of Births Marriages and Deaths from British Consulates, 1810-1968' on Ancestry shows that William Thaw was born at Odessa in Russia (now the Ukraine) on 10 January 1864.
+His parents were Andrew Thaw, an engineer who was then working in Odessa, and Catherine Morrison who he had married at Glasgow in 1850.

-As the wedding announcement noted, Arnee had earlier served in the First AIF.
+As his wedding announcement noted, Arnee had earlier served in the First AIF.
 His military record contained in the Australian Archives shows he had enlisted on 21 August 1914 - he was then a 20 year-old clerk living in the Melbourne suburb of Carlton - and embarked from Australia with the 6th Battalion.
-He served at Gallipoli where he was initially reported missing at Cape Helles on 8 May 1915 but was later found wounded (a GSW to the nose and mouth) and sent to St Andrew's Hospital on Malta from where he sent the following letter to his father:
+He served at Gallipoli where he was initially reported missing at Cape Helles on 8 May 1915 but was later found wounded (a GSW to the nose and mouth) and sent to St Andrew's Hospital on Malta from where he wrote a letter telling his father:

 'THAW - On April 10 at her home, Hillsyde Parade Strathmore.
 Myrtle Nellie, loved daughter of Christina and the late Thomas Kersley, loved sister of Chrissy (Mrs Mustow), Thomas, John, Gordon, Doris (Mrs King) and Keith - some day we will understand'; and 'THAW - On April 10 at her residence, 1 Hillsyde Pde Strathmore, Myrtle Nellie, dearly beloved wife of Arnee, beloved mother of Ken and Alan, loved mother-in-law of Lois - A patient sufferer now at rest'.